Near Churubusco in Allen County, Indiana — The American Midwest (Great Lakes)

 2. Site of Hardin's Defeat (Review).
 This is a link to information regarding a review that was made on this historical marker that is provided by the Indiana Historical Bureau.
 (Submitted on February 22, 2012, by Dale K. Benington of Toledo, Ohio.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2007, by Christopher Light of Valparaiso, Indiana.
-This page has been viewed 7,107 times since then and 12 times this year.
+It was originally submitted on June 26, 2007, by Christopher Light of Valparaiso, Indiana.
+This page has been viewed 7,550 times since then and 135 times this year.
 Last updated on September 22, 2011, by Aimee Rose Formo of Indianapolis, Indiana.
 Photos: 1, 2, 3. submitted on June 26, 2007, by Christopher Light of Valparaiso, Indiana.
 4, 5, 6. submitted on February 18, 2012, by Dale K. Benington of Toledo, Ohio. • Bill Pfingsten was the editor who published this page.